-Allan W. Shearer is Associate Professor and Co-Director of the Center for Sustainable Development.
-He teaches graduate level landscape planning and design studios and courses that bridge the Landscape Architecture and Community and Regional Planning programs.
+Allan W. Shearer is Associate Professor and Associate Dean for Research and Technology.
+He teaches graduate level landscape planning and design studios and courses that bridge the Landscape Architecture and the school's other planning and design programs.

 His research centers how individuals, communities, and societies create scenarios of the future and how these descriptions of possible tomorrows are used to inform present day decisions.
 Focusing on issues relating to the built environment, his work engages the expansion of the conceptual frameworks of scenario-based studies and also the methodology by which they are developed.
 A particular application of his research has been understanding the long-term role of military lands, which contribute to both national security—by providing training and testing areas—and environmental security—by sustaining the natural processes that contribute to a society's well being, such as clean air, clean water, and native biodiversity.

 Dr. Shearer is co-author of Land Use Scenarios: Environmental Consequences of Change; Gaia's Revenge: Climate Change and Humanity's Loss; Alternative Futures for Changing Landscapes: The San Pedro River Basin in Arizona and Sonora; and Biodiversity and Landscape Planning: Alternative Futures for the Region of Camp Pendleton, California.
 His writings have also appeared in journals including the Landscape and Urban Planning, Environment and Planning B: Planning and Design, Landscape Architecture Magazine, Landscape Journal, and the multidisciplinary Futures and in several books including Strategies and Technologies for a Sustainable Future, Achieving Ecosystem Security, and Warfare Ecology.